-This career services resource provides an overview of the Handshake Premium Employer offering!
+This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 What is Handshake Premium Employer offering?

-Handshake’s Employer Premium offering includes three primary services that augment employers’ recruiting strategy: 1) enhanced branding, 2) advanced analytics, and 3) additional sourcing capabilities.
+Handshake’s Employer Premium offering provides services that augment employers’ recruiting strategy, including enhanced branding, advanced analytics, and additional sourcing capabilities.

 In addition, we offer solutions for Virtual Recruiting for Employers on Handshake.